• Skip to primary navigation

 2. Place the immersion blender at the bottom of the jar.

-3. Carefully turn on the immersion blender, you will see the dressing start to thicken almost immediately.
+3. Carefully turn on the immersion blender, and you will see the dressing start to thicken almost immediately.
 Slowly lift up and push down with the immersion blender until all the ingredients are fully incorporated and the dressing has thickened.

 4. Add parmesan cheese and blend for 5–10 seconds.